Bandarban Chittagong, Bangladesh Travel Guide

 Most foreign nationals need a tourist visa for Bangladesh.
 Application typically begins online through the Bangladesh Immigration & Passport website.
 Following online submission, physical documents head to an embassy or consulate.

 Ensure your passport holds validity for at least six months beyond your intended stay.
-Gather recent passport-sized photographs, the completed visa application form, and a confirmed return/onward ticket.
+Gather recent passport-sized photographs, the completed visa application form, and a confirmed proof of leaving the country.

 Plan your spending for a Bandarban trip carefully, as costs vary based on your travel style and preferences.